The storm has displaced more than 70,000 people in the southern Philippines

 Areas along the east coast of Vietnam through Ho Chi Minh City could see upwards of 100 mm (about 4 inches) of rain in the next two days, Varian said.
 From there, the storm will skirt the coast of Cambodia and move through Thailand and Myanmar.

-The storm has displaced more than 70,000 people in southern Philippines, 50,000 of whom were staying in shelters, the International Federation of Red Cross and Red Crescent Societies said Saturday.
+The storm has displaced more than 70,000 people in the southern Philippines, 50,000 of which were staying in shelters, the International Federation of Red Cross and Red Crescent Societies said Saturday.

 In a statement from his spokesman, United Nations Secretary-General António Guterres extended sympathies to families of the victims and offered UN support to Filipino authorities.